chrisizeful/SaveLoad/README.md

 Once you have a reference to an instance def, you can instantiate it by calling

 #### Loading Mods
 The SaveLoad class is a singleton where the majority of your interactions with API will occur.
 It is recommended you load a list of mods (instead of each individually) so their load order can be correctly resolved.
-To load a list of mods you can specify the names of the mods and the sub-folders to include:
+To load a list of mods you can specify the names of the mods and the sub-directories to include (the defs sub-directory is automatically included):
 ```C#
 string[] mods = { "CoolTheme", "EpicBackground" };
 string[] folders = { "assets", "scripts", "addons", "scenes", ".godot/imported" };